 Syria war seethes despite cease-fire

-This frame grab from video provided by Baladi News Network, a Syrian opposition media outlet that is consistent with independent AP reporting, shows Turkey-backed Syrian opposition fighters fire their weapons during clashes with Syrian troops and pro-government gunmen, near the northern Syrian town of al-Bab, Aleppo province, Syria, Thursday, Feb.
-9, 2017.
-The war's January toll - some 2,000 dead, about a third of them civilians, according to the Britain-based Syrian Observatory for Human Rights monitoring group - is the lowest it has been in four years, but that may be because the government wrapped up operations for Aleppo, the country's largest city, last year.
+This frame grab from video provided by Baladi News Network, a Syrian opposition media outlet that is consistent with independent AP reporting, shows Turkey-backed Syrian opposition fighters fire their weapons during clash... .
+This photo released online on Thursday, Feb.
+9, 2017, by the website of the al-Qaida-linked Fatah al-Sham, an anti-government militant group, shows fighters from the al-Qaida-linked Fatah al-Sham Front, attacking the government'... .

 Discussions